lost-egg/lost-egg.github.io/combat.md

 You can **flurry** to take a second Simple action in a round, but it has to be a different action from the first.
 When you flurry, you get -3 to any rolls used by either Simple action, and you get -1 to your Defense until your next turn.
 Some actions can't be used on a turn when you flurry.

-If an action gives you a Defense modifier, then you get that bonus or penalty to Defense for one round.
+If an action gives you a Defense modifier, then you get that bonus or penalty to Defense from when you declare the action until the start of your next turn.

 Some actions have the **Movement** keyword.
 You can only use one Movement action in a turn, unless another rule says otherwise.